desihub/qlf/docs/index.rst

 Quick Look Framework (QLF) is designed monitor QA outputs from the DESI Quick Look pipeline and provide feedback to observers about the quality of the data in real-time.

-In development mode, QLF runs locally and emulates the Data Online System (DOS) environment to get the input files and metadata required to run the QL pipeline.
+In development mode, QLF runs locally emulating the Data Online System (DOS) environment to get the input files and metadata required to run the QL pipeline.

-See the `README <http://example.com/>`_ for instructions on how to clone the repository, install the software dependencies and start the QLF demo.
+See the `README <https://github.com/linea-it/qlf/blob/master/README.md>`_ for instructions on how to clone the repository, install the software dependencies and start the QLF demo.

 System Design
 ^^^^^^^^^^^^^